 On one hand, the effect of credit is considerably amplified by access to technical training and by membership in a cooperative.
 For trained producers, the marginal impact of credit on income is more than double.
 This result is crucial; it empirically demonstrates that financial capital and human capital are strategic complements, not substitutes.
 Credit provides the resources, but training determines their allocation and efficient use (Crépon et al., 2021).
 Similarly, the cooperative acts as a crucial intermediate institution, reducing transaction costs, providing access to information and other services, and perhaps strengthening repayment discipline through peer pressure (Fletschner & Carter, 2008).
 These results argue irrefutably for an integrated "service package" approach, where credit is only one component of a broader producer support offer.

 On the other hand, and more alarmingly, the positive impact of credit is severely attenuated, even annihilated, by climatic shocks.
 Having experienced a drought or flood reduces income by over 41%, a loss that can erase several years of marginal gains enabled by credit.
 This result powerfully quantifies the theoretical alerts of Dercon (2023) on vulnerability as the main brake on development.
 It reveals the risk of climatic over-indebtedness.
 A producer can invest thanks to credit, see their harvest wiped out by a shock, and find themselves unable to repay, thus jeopardising their future access to finance and their capacity to recover.
 In a context of climate change, promoting credit without offering climatic risk coverage mechanisms amounts to increasing the financial exposure of the poorest households.

+The complementarity between credit and training observed in our study echoes the findings of a recent meta-analysis by McKenzie & Woodruff (2023), which concludes that business training programs significantly enhance the effectiveness of microcredit interventions in developing countries.
+Similarly, the role of cooperatives as institutional complements to credit is increasingly recognized in the literature (Bellemare & Bloem, 2024; Francesconi & Heerink, 2025).

 4.4.
 Theoretical and Public Policy Implications